- Levels for Police Ranks in India

 Levels for Police Ranks in India

 The Indian Police recruits candidates at four different levels for its ranks.
 Each level has its own set of eligibility criteria, training requirements, and responsibilities within the force.
-These levels include the following:
+The police post list is as follows:

 - Constabulary